My human flies with me, right?

 Which vaccinations and other records are required?

-Our BARK Air Concierge team will reach out to guide your human through the customs process for your BARK Air flights.
+Our concierge team will guide your human through the customs process for your BARK Air flights.
 Here are some specifics:

-2. An up-to-date rabies vaccine with proof it was done after or on the same day the microchip procedure took place.
+- An up-to-date rabies vaccine with proof it was done after or on the same day the microchip procedure took place

-3. A visit to a USDA accredited veterinarian.
-Please schedule as soon as possible to ensure your pup’s paperwork can be submitted in time for a 10 day window before you travel to the Animal and Plant Health Inspection review and endorsement.
+- A visit to a USDA accredited veterinarian—please have your human schedule as soon as possible to ensure your paperwork can be submitted to the Animal and Plant Health Inspection at least 10 days in advance of travel

-2. An up-to-date rabies vaccine with proof it was done after or on the same day the microchip procedure took place.
+- An up-to-date rabies vaccine with proof it was done after or on the same day the microchip procedure took place

-3. A visit to a USDA accredited veterinarian.
-Please schedule as soon as possible to ensure your pup’s paperwork can be submitted in time for a 10 day window before you travel to the Animal and Plant Health Inspection review and endorsement.
+- A visit to a USDA accredited veterinarian—please have your human schedule as soon as possible to ensure your paperwork can be submitted to the Animal and Plant Health Inspection at least 10 days in advance of travel

-4. USDA endorsed EU Health Certificate OR valid EU Pet Passport.
+- USDA endorsed EU Health Certificate OR valid EU Pet Passport

 CDC Dog Import Form.
 While rabies vaccinations are not a requirement for customs, we do request proof of a current rabies vaccine at BARK as part of our commitment to ensure the safety and well-being of all pups on board.